Memorable Manitobans: Thomas Agnew “Tom” McMaster (1898-1956)

 McMaster contributed to the education of the armed forces during wartime on a volunteer basis.
 Initially assuming responsibility for educational facilities in Military District 10 and then Military District 12, he organized correspondence courses and classes under the Canadian Legion Educational Services (CLES).
 In Regina, he was appointed western field secretary, and by 1940 he had moved to Ottawa to take the position of deputy director of CLES.
 He was made the executive secretary in 1942 eventually moving to England in 1943.
 By working through the Red Cross, he was able to extend some of these services to prisoners of war.
 For his efforts, he was awarded a certificate of merit from General C. B. Price.

-On 10 December 1956, he died at the Misericordia Hospital, survived by his wife Margaret, son Don, and daughter Jean, and was buried in the Garry Memorial Park.
+On 10 December 1956, he died at the Misericordia Hospital, survived by his wife Margaret, son Donald Ross McMaster, and daughter Jean, and was buried in the Garry Memorial Park.
 He is commemorated by McMaster House, the MTS headquarters on Portage Avenue in Winnipeg.

 Obituary, Winnipeg Free Press, 13 December 1956, page 41.